carrieprice78/website/content/guides/pubmed/_index.md

 ---
 # Course title, summary, and position.
 linktitle: PubMed
-summary: Tips and tricks for using PubMed.
+summary: Tips and tricks for using PubMed, a platform of biomedical literature maintained by the U.S. National Library of Medicine.
-weight: 10
+weight: 72

 # Page metadata.
 title: PubMed